 Patel – What difference it will make if you deposit this much amount in the account?

 Vaniya – My brother this small saving will make a lot of difference.
 I started with a small saving of Rs.10.
-This saving has increased significantly with my salary.
+These savings have increased significantly with my salary.
 After 35 years of a job, I was able to accumulate a sum of 96 Lac along with interest in the post office account.

-The saving of 96 Lac is generating interest income of Rs.60000 every month.
-From this income, I am purchasing mutual funds of Rs.30000 every month on the name of my grandson.
-The remaining amount I am handing over to my daughter in law.
+The saving of 96 Lac is generating an interest income of Rs.50000 every month.
+From this income, I am purchasing mutual funds of Rs.30000 every month in the name of my grandson.
+The remaining amount I am handing over to my daughter-in-law.

 Patel – Wow!
-If you give this much amount to your daughter in law obviously they will keep you happy.
-However, please tell me in case if you need money for your daily you will ask your daughter in law?
+If you give this much amount to your daughter-in-law obviously they will keep you happy.
+However, please tell me in case you need money for your daily needs you will ask your daughter-in-law?

-I take FD on the name of my daughter from remaining pension amount Rs.15000 every month.
+I take FD in the name of my daughter from the remaining pension amount Rs.15000 every month.
 So, it makes my daughter also happy.

 Patel – Wow!
-You are true Vaniya bhai with Vaniya Buddhi (Trader Mentality). 🙂
+You are a true Vaniya Bhai with Vaniya Buddhi (Trader Mentality). 🙂

-You have done a very good financial planning and I learned a lot of thing from you.
-Unfortunately, we could not meet early otherwise I could also have saved lot of money like you 🙁
+You have done very good financial planning and I learned a lot of things from you.
+Unfortunately, we could not meet early otherwise I could also have saved a lot of money like you 🙁

 The conversation ends.

-My dear blog reader we have learned following lessons from above conversation.
+My dear blog reader, we have learned the following lessons from the above conversation.

 - Never take retirement planning lightly.

-- You should start investing money from the day we start earning money.
+- You should start investing money from the day you start earning money.